-Check Task Enable IOCP See, "Enabling I/O Completion Ports" on page 3-18.
-Create Mount Point Paths for the Software Binaries Oracle recommends that you follow the guidelines for an Optimal Flexible Architecture configuration, as described in Appendix F, "Optimal Flexible Architecture".
+Check Task Create Mount Point Paths for the Software Binaries Oracle recommends that you follow the guidelines for an Optimal Flexible Architecture configuration, as described in Appendix F, "Optimal Flexible Architecture".
+Check Shared Memory File System Mount Review "Checking Shared Memory File System Mount on Linux" on page 4-32 to ensure that the /dev/shm mount area is of type tmpfs and is mounted with the appropriate options.
 Oracle Users and Home Paths Must Use ASCII Characters Only Ensure Oracle home paths and other Oracle directory names use ASCII characters only.
 Also ensure Oracle installation owner user names are ASCII characters only, because installation owner names are used for some default Oracle softwarse paths.
 Enable Remote Display Configuration If you are installing the software from an X Window System workstation or X terminal, then log in as root and enable remote display.
-See, "Logging In to the System as root" on page 3-2.
-Run the rootpre.sh Script See, "Running the rootpre.sh Script" on page 4-15.
+See, "Logging In to the System as root" on page 4-6.